 Venture through Anglesey to explore idyllic coastline, luscious countryside and attractions to suit all tastes.

 A sublime, heart-warming cottage in a perfect Anglesey location.

-Three bedrooms: 1 x king-size with en-suite shower, basin and WC, 1 x king-size (zip/link, can be twins on request), 1 x double.
+Three bedrooms: 1 x king-size with en-suite shower, basin and WC, 1 x king-size, 1 x small double.
 Bathroom with freestanding bath, hand-held shower, basin and WC.
 Kitchen with breakfast bar (seating 4).
 Dining room.
 Sitting room with multi-fuel stove.